 Planning on jetting off somewhere within the EU for your summer holidays?
-Lucky you!
-Hopefully it will all go smoothly and the only thing you have to worry about is a bit of sunburn or the post-cocktail recovery.
+Hopefully the only thing you have to worry about is a bit of sunburn …

 It may be really tempting go for that ‘great deal’ straight away but consumers really should take the time to thoroughly research the company or accommodation provider you are booking through, especially if you are unfamiliar with them.
 You should also look for reviews to see if other consumers have had a bad experience.
 Never let yourself be lured into sending money by bank transfer and always use a secure method of payment like a credit card or PayPal.